torvalds/linux/Documentation/trace/kprobes.rst

 Pre-optimization
 ^^^^^^^^^^^^^^^^

-After preparing the detour buffer, Kprobes verifies that none of the following situations exist:
+After preparing the detour buffer, Kprobes verifies that analne of the following situations exist:

 - The probe has a post_handler.